azuqua/busybody/README.md

 #### Events
 The middleware returned by busybody is also an [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) that exposes the following events:
- * `step` - emitted when a new step is created.
-Passed a new instance of [standard-deviation-stream](https://github.com/nathanpeck/standard-deviation-stream)
+ * `expire` - emitted when a step is about to expire.
+Passed the expiring step.
- * `expire` - emitted when a step is destroyed.
-Passed the removed instance of [standard-deviation-stream](https://github.com/nathanpeck/standard-deviation-stream)
+ * `step` - emitted after a new step was created.
+Passed the new step.